gcanales75/sqs-sns-demo-fasttrack-saa/README.md

     aws lambda add-permission --function-name fasttrack-saa --statement-id sns --action lambda:InvokeFunction --source-arn arn:aws:sns:us-east-1:$awsAccount:fasttrack-saa --principal sns.amazonaws.com --source-account $awsAccount
     ```

-## The demo

-The demo it's about:

-1. Create an standard SQS queue

-1. Create an SNS topic and subscription (Lambda)

-1. Create an alarm to monitor SQS messages in queue and the SNS topic as notification

-1. Run a script that inserts messages in an SQS (demo the console, talk more deeply about the differenced between standard and FIFO queues)

-1. Once the alarm triggers, the SNS topic will invoke the Lambda function which will spin up 4 ECS tasks.
-The container will run a python script `pullFromSqsQueue.py` which pull a message from the queue and put a message in a DynamoDB table, add the container *hostname* as enriched data.

-1. Once the SQS queue is empty, the containers will stop running

 ## Demo steps

 1. Create an standard SQS queue, **Name: demo-decoupling-saa**, default access policy parameters -> Create queue

 1. Create an SNS Topic, **Name: fasttrack-saa**, Stardard topic, leave defaults -> Create topic (you can review the FIFO aand stanadard differences in topics, different types of subscribers, use cases, etc...)

-1. Click on **Create subscription**, Protocol: AWS Lambda, Endpoint: [select le lambda function called "fasttrack-saa"] -> Create subscription (here's an opprtunity to explain further)
+1. Click on **Create subscription**, Protocol: AWS Lambda, Endpoint: [select le lambda function called "fasttrack-saa", you can demo the Lambda function code to show what it does -> pull a message from the queue and put a message in a DynamoDB table, add the container *hostname* as enriched data] -> Create subscription (here's an opprtunity to explain further)

 1. Create an alarm to monitor SQS messages in queue and the SNS topic as notification.
 Go to CloudWatch -> Metrics -> SQS -> Queue metrics.
 For the queue name: demo-decoupling-saa, select `ApproximateNumberOfMessagesVisible`, click on the tab **Graphed metrics (1)**, change the Statistic to **Sum** and Period to **1 minute**.
 On Actions click on the little bell to create an alarm.
 On the alarm setting page, in the **Conditions** section leave default in **Threshold type** and **Whenever ApproximateNumberOfMessagesVisible is...** and for threshold value type **100**.
 Which mean whenever SQS exceeds 100 messages, the alarm will be triggered.
 Click **Next**